-Covered Employee Under FTA Authority: An employee who performs a safety sensitive function including an applicant or transferee who is being considered for hire into a safety-sensitive function (See Attachment A for a list of covered employees).
+Covered Employee Under FTA Authority: An employee who performs a safety sensitive function including an applicant or transferee who is being considered for hire into a safety-sensitive function.

 Covered Employee Under Company Authority: An employee, applicant or transferee that will not perform a safety-sensitive function as defined by FTA but is included under the company's own authority.
-(See Attachment A).